W. C. Berwick Sayers: Career

 In 1896 Sayers began as a junior assistant at the Bournemouth Public Library and in 1904 he was appointed as deputy librarian, working under principal librarian Stanley Jast, at the Public Library in Croydon which then a small country town near south London.

 In 1915, he became the chief librarian of the Croydon Public Library and under his leadership he introduced a library service for children and during the 1930s he opened several branch libraries.
 He made every library an arts centre with a "programme of lectures, recitals and exhibitions".
-He also set up libraries in hospitals and schools in the county.
+He also set up libraries in hospitals and schools in the country.
 He was successful in convincing the local council to provide a generous budget and his libraries gained an international reputation for their high standards.

 After the Second World War, during which he had been badly injured while serving as a Civil Defence controller, he retired from the Croydon Public Libraries.